rabbitstack/fibratus/docs/filters/operators.md

    fibratus run ps.name startswith 'svchost'
    ```

-#### endswith
+### endswith, iendswith

 `endswith` checks whether a string field ends with a specified suffix.
-This operator works on both simple string values and lists of strings.
+This operator works on both simple string values and lists of strings. `iendswith` is the case-insensitive variant of the `endswith` operator.

 - **Example**